mercurius-js/cache/README.md

   }
 ```

+- **policy~key**

+TODO

+To be performant, it must return a string, otherwise the result will be stringified and this operation is very slow.

 - **policy~extendKey**

 extend the key to cache responses by different requests, for example, to enable custom cache per user.